khulnasoft/integrations-core/airflow/README.md

 ##### Connect Airflow to DogStatsD

-Connect Airflow to DogStatsD (included in the Datadog Agent) by using the Airflow `statsd` feature to collect metrics.
+Connect Airflow to DogStatsD (included in the Khulnasoft Agent) by using the Airflow `statsd` feature to collect metrics.
 For more information about the metrics reported by the Airflow version used and the additional configuration options, see the Airflow documentation below:
 - [Airflow Metrics][6]
 - [Airflow Metrics Configuration][7]